 Today's RF amplifiers must meet challenging performance requirements such as bandwidth, efficiency, and linearity.
-The NI AWR software platform, with advanced design automation, robust harmonic-balance (HB) simulation for fast and accurate nonlinear analysis of RF/microwave circuits, and highly accurate device/circuit element models, provide designers with the tools to successfully bring products to market.
+The AWR software platform, with advanced design automation, robust harmonic-balance (HB) simulation for fast and accurate nonlinear analysis of RF/microwave circuits, and highly accurate device/circuit element models, provide designers with the tools to successfully bring products to market.
 (Image courtesy of ATL)

 Accelerate design starts with powerful load-pull analysis and impedance-matching circuit synthesis.